AI Workshop: learn to build apps with AI →

 <img src="image.png" />

-Note that this is a self-closing tag (ends with />), it does not contain any content - it’s self-sustaining.
+Note that this is a self-closing tag (ends with />); it does not contain any content, so it’s self-contained.

-We can use a wide set of image formats on the Web.
-The most common ones are PNG, JPEG, GIF, SVG, and more recently WebP.
+We can use a wide range of image formats on the Web.
+The most common ones are PNG, JPEG, GIF, SVG, and, more recently, WebP.

 <img src="dog.png" alt="A picture of a dog" />

-You can set the width and height attributes to set the space that the element will take so that the browser can account for it and does not change the layout when it’s fully loaded.
+You can set the width and height attributes to reserve space so the browser can account for it and avoid layout shifts when the image fully loads.
 It takes a numeric value, expressed in pixels.

 <img src="dog.png" alt="A picture of a dog" width="300" height="200" />